The UK govt drug strategy has come into question in recent times. Is it about saving money rather than lives?

 Unsurprisingly, the statistics show that the longer an individual suffering from alcoholism or drug addiction stays in treatment, the better they do after.

 The government, when they do fund rehab, usually award a maximum of 6 months; more often than not it is far less.
-Those that complete primary care, secondary care and tertiary care in a therapeutic community have less chance of relapsing and more chance of sustaining their recovery on a long term/permanent basis
+Those that complete primary care, secondary care and tertiary care in a therapeutic community have less chance of relapsing.
+They have more chance of sustaining their recovery on a long term/permanent basis

 Statistics provided by the NIH for treatment outcomes within a therapeutic community, show that nearly half of those who stay longer than 6 months enter into full time employment.